muhduvais/muhduvais/README.md

 ### 👋 Hi, I'm Uvais!
-I am a full-stack web developer curious about tech and love exploring the digital world.
+I am a full-stack web developer, curious about tech, and love exploring the digital world.

 You can find me here: